robinrodricks/FluentStorage/doc/blobs.md

 `AcquireBlobLeaseAsync` also has an option to wait for the lease to be returned (third optional argument) which when set to true causes this library to try to acquire a lease every second until it's released, and re-lease it.

+It also exposes `RenewLeaseAsync()` method to renew the lease explicitly, and `LeasedBlob` property that returns a native `CloudBlockBlob` that is leased if you need to explicitly call any methods not supported by this wrapper.